lokeshhari/DeScholar-mobile-app/README.md

 # DeScholar-mobile-app
-A mobile where you can find our mobile applucation
+A mobile app where you can access our application